expo/expo/docs/pages/guides/config-plugins.md

 ### Mod plugins

-Mods are responsible for a lot of things, so they can be pretty difficult to understand at first.
+Mods are responsible for a lot of tasks, so they can be pretty difficult to understand at first.
 If you're developing a feature that requires mods, it's best not to interact with them directly.

 Instead you should use the helper mods provided by `@expo/config-plugins`: